-- Allows for aging in place, minimizing displacement - Allows for more people to use unit without expensive modifications - If additional modifications are needed, less costly to convert sensory areas, lighting, tactile wayfinding, or other design solutions.
-For more information, see https://www.redmond.gov/2074/Inclusive-Design.
+- Allows for aging in place, minimizing displacement - Allows for more people to use unit without expensive modifications - If additional modifications are needed, less costly to convert

 The Universal Design Building Code is a useful resource that can provide guidance to developers on features to include in developments, that expands beyond the ICC ANSI requirements.
 The City partnered with the Northwest Universal Design Council to develop checklists for universal design features for the Overlake incentive program.